Snitcher/elasticscale_php_template/README.md

 Delete everything in the laravel folder, keep:

 1. .dockerignore
-2. Dockerfile
-3. .infra folder
+2. .infra folder (contains Dockerfile.nginx and Dockerfile.php-fpm)
-4. .devcontainer folder
+3. .devcontainer folder

-Potentially you have to change the paths in the Dockerfile if for instance your public folder with the entry point to your application is not public (this should always be its own folder).
+Potentially you have to change the paths in the Dockerfiles if for instance your public folder with the entry point to your application is not public (this should always be its own folder).

 Now you can just copy the PHP source files in the repository and rebuild the containers to see if everything is working.

-## When to use nginx

-This container uses Apache as it's easier to configure.
-When your application is under significant load it is better to use nginx as it is friendlier on the resources and scales better.
+## Architecture

+This setup uses **nginx** and **PHP-FPM** as separate containers for better performance and scalability:

+* **nginx**: Handles HTTP requests, static files, and proxies PHP requests to PHP-FPM
+* **PHP-FPM**: Processes PHP requests and runs your Laravel application

+This architecture is production-ready and scales better than Apache, especially under high load.